On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Related Work

 \section{Related Work}

-Our work focuses on data collection in \RL{}.
-In \RL{}, data collection is often framed as an exploration problem, focusing on how an agent should explore its environment to efficiently learn an optimal policy.
-Prior \RL{} works have proposed several exploration-promoting methods such as intrinsic motivation~\citep{pathak2017curiosity, DBLP:conf/iclr/SukhbaatarLKSSF18}, count-based exploration~\citep{tang2017exploration,ostrovski2017count}, and Thompson sampling~\citep{osband2013more, sutton2018reinforcement}.
-In contrast, our objective is to learn from the on-policy data distribution; we use adaptive data collection to more efficiently obtain this data distribution.
+\textbf{Data Collection and Exploration.} Our work focuses on data collection in RL.
+In RL, data collection is often framed as an exploration problem, focusing on how an agent should explore its environment to efficiently learn an optimal policy.
+Prior works have proposed exploration-promoting methods such as intrinsic motivation~\citep{pathak2017curiosity, DBLP:conf/iclr/SukhbaatarLKSSF18}, count-based exploration~\citep{tang2017exploration,ostrovski2017count}, and Thompson sampling~\citep{osband2013more, sutton2018reinforcement}.
+Rather than adjusting the agent's sampling distribution to promote exploration, our objective is to learn from the on-policy data distribution; we use adaptive data collection to more efficiently obtain this data distribution.

-Prior works have used adaptive off-policy sampling to reduce sampling error in the policy evaluation subfield of \RL{}.
-Most closely related is the work of \citet{zhong2022robust} who first proposed that adaptive off-policy sampling could produce data that more closely matches the on-policy distribution than on-policy sampling could produce. \citet{mukherjee2022revar} use a deterministic sampling rule to take actions in a particular proportion.
-Other bandit works use a non-adapative exploration policy to collect additional data conditioned on previously collected data~\citep{tucker2022variance, wan2022safe, konyushova2021active}.
-As these works only focus on policy evaluation they do not have to contend with a changing on-policy distribution as our work does for the control setting.
+\textbf{Adaptive Sampling for Sampling Error Reduction.} Prior works have used adaptive off-policy sampling to reduce sampling error in the policy evaluation subfield of RL.
+Most closely related is the work of \citet{zhong2022robust}, who first proposed that adaptive off-policy sampling could produce data that more closely matches the on-policy distribution than on-policy sampling could produce. \citet{mukherjee2022revar} use a deterministic sampling rule to take actions in a particular proportion.
+Other bandit works use a non-adaptive exploration policy to collect additional data conditioned on previously collected data~\citep{tucker2022variance, wan2022safe, konyushova2021active}.
+Since these works only focus on policy evaluation, they do not have to contend with a changing on-policy distribution as our work does for the control setting.